 Solo Stove & Pot 900 Combo: Ultralight Wood Burning Stove: For portability, this is my favorite rocket stove.
 What I like about this combo set is that the stove nests inside the pot.
 This combination is perfect for your bug-out kit and especially for heating water for use while brewing coffee or preparing freeze dried meal pouches.
 It is lightweight and it burns biomass, no other fuel is needed.
 Click to read my review of the Solo Stove.

 Circulon Whistling Teakettle I know Backdoor Survival readers well and I predict they will ask about the blue teapot.
 Long story short, we dropped our pricey teapot and broke the spout.
-I refused to pay a lot of money for a replacement and so I bought this one for about $20.
+I refused to pay a lot of money for a replacement and so I bought this one.
 I like it better than my fancy-schmancy now-broken teapot.